7 Things You Need to Know About Miniature Shelties

 Muriel, a Miniature Sheltie in agility, by Holbrook Toy Shelties.

-If you're interested in doing agility with your Sheltie, join an agility club so you can use their equipment and learn from experienced dog handlers.
+If you're interested in doing agility with your Sheltie, join your local agility club where you can use their equipment and learn from experienced handlers.
 Once you've got some practice under your belt, you can enter competitions for fun days out with other dog lovers and, of course, lots and lots of dogs.
+Beginners can enter informal competitions to win ribbons, while pros can enter championship events for recognition and cash prizes.
+See the United States Dog Agility Association for upcoming agility events.

 4. Miniature Shelties have a nuanced history

-For instance, researchers have to rely on historical records, and the further back in time you go, the rarer those become.
-The Shetland Collie, as it was first known, wasn't described officially as a breed until 1906, and the first photo appeared in a book of dogs published in 1915.
+I've written about the history of Shelties before, based on mainline research.
+However, historical narratives aren't always definitive because researchers have to rely on written records and the further back in time you go, the rarer those become.
+The Shetland Collie, as the Sheltie was earlier known, wasn't described officially as a breed until 1906, and the first photo didn't appear in the historic record until it was published in a book of dogs in 1915.

 The first photo of a Sheltie (then Shetland Collie) was taken in 1915